-Before pupillage, Sam worked as the judicial assistant to Lord Justice Bean, as a volunteer with Liberty’s Advice and Information service, and as a research assistant in constitutional law and animal rights law.
+Before pupillage, Sam obtained a first-class LLM from the University of Cambridge, and he worked as the judicial assistant to Lord Justice Bean, as a volunteer with Liberty’s Advice and Information service, and as a research assistant in constitutional law and animal rights law.

 As the judicial assistant to Lord Justice Bean in the Court of Appeal, Sam worked on a wide range of civil and criminal cases.
 These included: